Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 :::{tab-item} Shared test input

-For advanced cases, you may need to define some test inputs that are shared between different test inside your suite.
-In that case, you should use the `SuiteInput` object that takes as parameter the name of the test input (a string) and the type of the test input (`Model`, `Dataset`, `SlicingFunction`, `TransformationFunction` or any other primitive.
+For advanced cases, you may need to define some test inputs that are shared between different tests inside your suite.
+In that case, you should use the `SuiteInput` object that takes as parameter:
+* the name of the test input (a string)
+* the type of the test input (`Model`, `Dataset`, `SlicingFunction`, `TransformationFunction` or any other primitive.

 In the example below, the data slice `female` is shared between two performance tests:

 ```python
 from giskard import demo, Model, Dataset, testing, Suite, SuiteInput, slicing_function, SlicingFunction